A State in Crisis

 In fact, in part because this system works so well to meet the needs of foster children and potential parents, gay couples have been able to work with other agencies to adopt foster children in St. Vincent’s care in the past.

 St. Vincent's mission is "to share the love of Christ."
 Their goal is to offer hope and safety to help the people in their care transform their lives.
-But a needless lawsuit from the ACLU is putting this essential work in jeopardy.

 Gay couples have been able to work with other agencies to adopt children in St. Vincent’s care in the past, and the ACLU’s clients in this case could have done the same thing.
-Despite the availability of these alternatives that would have allowed the ACLU’s clients to serve children, they have refused these services for years so they can continue to justify a needless lawsuit.
+Despite the availability of these alternatives that would have allowed the ACLU’s clients to serve children, they have refused these services for years so they could continue to justify a needless lawsuit.